cleoisme/UBC-CPEN391-module2-HikingPal/README.md

    2. Remember to delete the branch after it is merged to the master
    3. Open a new issue as long as you find it is necesary

+About Map Background:
+    Currently, we have the same map as background for each fragment.
+Later when we implement the new trail feature, we need to pass a new MapViewFragment to fragment_container, which overlays the original background.

 Fragments:
 - New Trail: Our main feature.
     Start/continue/stop/save user's path.